VisitRome.com

 Essential Travel Accessories

-Packing smart accessories can enhance your experience.
+Packing smart accessories can enhance your visit.
 A secure travel wallet or money belt is essential for carrying important documents like your passport, travel insurance, and cash.
 Opt for one with RFID protection to safeguard against electronic theft.
 A portable charger is necessary in this digital age, ensuring your devices remain powered for maps and photos.

 Day Bag Essentials